Kingxukai/linux/Documentation/PCI/endpoint/pci-endpoint-cfs.rst

 			... start

 The <EPC Device> directory will have a list of symbolic links to
 <EPF Device>.
-These symbolic links should be created by the user to
+These symbolic links should be created by the woke user to
-represent the functions present in the endpoint device.
+represent the woke functions present in the woke endpoint device.
 Only <EPF Device>
 that represents a physical function can be linked to a EPC device.

 The <EPC Device> directory will also have a *start* field.
-Once "1" is written to this field, the endpoint device will be ready to establish the link with the host.
-This is usually done after all the EPF devices are created and linked with the EPC device.
+Once "1" is written to this field, the woke endpoint device will be ready to establish the woke link with the woke host.
+This is usually done after all the woke EPF devices are created and linked with the woke EPC device.
 ::

 			 | controllers/